-The following information presents the quantities of proved oil and gas reserves and changes thereto as at and for the years ended 31 December 2016 and 2015.
+The following information presents the quantities of proved oil and gas reserves and changes thereto as at and for the years ended 31 December 2017 and 2016.

 Extensions of production licenses are assumed to be at the discretion of the Group.
 Management believes that proved reserves should include quantities which are expected to be produced after the expiry dates of the Group's production licenses.
-The principal licenses of the Group for exploration and production expire between 2029 and 2059, with the most significant licenses for Yurkharovskoye and East-Tarkosalinskoye fields, expiring in 2034 and 2043, respectively.
+The principal licenses of the Group for exploration and production expire between 2029 and 2059.
 Legislation of the Russian Federation states that, upon expiration, a license is subject to renewal at the initiative of the license holder provided that further exploration, appraisal, production or remediation activities are necessary and provided that the license holder has not violated the terms of the license.
 Management intends to extend its licenses for properties expected to produce beyond the license expiry dates.